Uniswap/docs/SDK_versioned_docs/version-3.0.0/auto-router.md

         }
       );
   ```
- - Customize if you want to change any of the retries/timeouts/gas limits.

 `v2SubgraphProvider` [optional]
+- Customize the v2SubgraphProvider if you want to change the number of retries and the timeout set when making calls to the Uniswap v2 subgraph to get pool data.
 - Defaults to:
   ```typescript
   V2SubgraphProvider(chainId)
   ```

 `v2PoolProvider` [optional]
+- Customize if you also want a custom multicall2Provider or if you want to set custom retries.
+gets v2 onchain pool data
 - Defaults to:
 ```typescript
 V2PoolProvider(chainId, this.multicall2Provider)
 ```
-- Customize if you also want a custom multicall2Provider or if you want to set custom retries.
-gets v2 onchain pool data

 `v2QuoteProvider` [optional]
 - Defaults to: